 - Pd medication does not work for people with ET.

-Treatment for movement disorders depends on the underlying cause.
+Treatment for movement disorder depends on the underlying cause.
 In most cases, the goal of treatment is to relieve symptoms.
 Treatment may include medication, botulinum toxin injection therapy (BOTOX® therapy), and surgery.

 Medications that may be used include the following: